Xunnamius/projector-lens-lib-cjs/README.md

 <!-- prettier-ignore-end -->

-# do-not-install 🤔🤯☠️
+# projector-lens-lib-umd

-Proving grounds for my GitHub webhook, Action workflows, NPM publishing automation scripts and the like.
+Proving grounds for GitHub Action workflows, CI/CD publishing and deployment automation scripts, and the like.

-> Not meant for public consumption!
+> Published package not meant for public consumption!
 Do not install this!

 ## Install